Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Simulation Results

 In Figure \ref{fig:ISAC_beampattern}, we illustrate the desired beam pattern and the actual beam patterns of snapshots $1$, $2$, $3$, and $5$.
 The desired beam pattern is obtained by solving an SDP problem similar to \cite[Eq.
 (13)]{9199556}.
 To facilitate a comparison, we shift the actual beam patterns such that they are centered at $0$.
 As can be observed from Figure \ref{fig:ISAC_beampattern}, the actual beam patterns of the first three snapshots accurately approximate the desired beam pattern.
 In fact, in the presence of angle uncertainties for the potential eavesdroppers, the scheme employing the single snapshot multi-stage design approach would broaden the main lobe of the synthesized beam pattern to impair the channel of potential eavesdroppers for all possible angle uncertainties, cf. \cite{9199556}.
 In contrast, thanks to the sequential scanning mechanism of the proposed scheme, the DFRC BS is able to maintain a highly-directional synthesized beam, which is favorable for high-quality sensing.
 As for the beam pattern of snapshot $5$, apart from the main lobe that closely approximates the desired beam pattern, there is also a large sidelobe.
 Recall that in Figure \ref{fig:ISAC_time}, snapshot $5$ has the longest duration and contributes most to the sum secrecy rate.
 In fact, the sum secrecy rate mainly benefits from the two legitimate users covered by the main lobe of the beam pattern in snapshot $5$.
 Hence, for the sake of maximizing the system sum secrecy rate, rather than extending the duration of another snapshot dedicated to serving the legitimate user denoted by the arrow in Figure \ref{fig:ISAC_polar}, the DFRC BS prefers to jointly serve three legitimate users in snapshot $5$.
 Yet, restricted by the maximum transmit power allowance $P^{\mathrm{max}}$ and the normalized beam pattern difference tolerance factor $\delta_d$, the DFRC BS cannot increase the transmit power and broaden the main lobe of the synthesized beam to cover all three legitimate users.
 Instead, the DFRC BS exploits the available DoFs to synthesize a suitable sidelobe to satisfy the average achievable rate requirement of the legitimate user denoted by the arrow in Figure \ref{fig:ISAC_polar}.
 Furthermore, Figure \ref{fig:ISAC_proportion} illustrates how much power the DFRC BS allocates in each snapshot to beamforming and AN.
-Specifically, in most of the snapshots, the DFRC BS employs a power allocation policy prioritizing either beamforming or AN.
-In fact, to synthesize the desired highly-directional beam for target sensing, the DFRC BS can either jointly optimize the beamforming vectors and the AN (snapshot $6$) or just transmit AN (snapshot $2$).
-Yet, to strike a balance between secrecy, communication, and sensing, the DFRC BS may not allocate a large amount of power to information beamforming in every snapshot, see, e.g., snapshots $2$, $3$, $4$, $7$, $8$, and $9$, especially when information leakage to a potential eavesdropper is unavoidable.
+Thanks to the proposed optimization framework, the DFRC BS can flexibly synthesize the desired highly-directional sensing beams by jointly optimizing the beamforming vectors and the AN (e.g., in snapshot 6) or by transmitting only AN (e.g., in snapshot 2) or by using only information beamforming (e.g., in snapshot 5).
+In particular, for slices containing no users, the DFRC BS approximates the desired sensing beam pattern by using only AN, as this avoids information leakage to the known as well as yet to be discovered eavesdroppers.
+On the other hand, if there is at least one legitimate user in a slice, the DFRC BS embeds the corresponding information signal in the sensing beam to satisfy the average achievable rate constraint of that legitimate user and to boost the system sum secrecy rate.